 SHPEP’s goal is to strengthen the academic proficiency and career development of students underrepresented in the health professions and prepare them for a successful application and matriculation to health professions schools.

-The six-week program takes place on the University of Florida campus, where participants are provided on-campus room and board throughout this informative experience for students in the health science field.
-Currently, we anticipate hosting UF SHPEP 2022 in-person on the University of Florida campus in Gainesville, FL.
-However, this is subject to change depending on the status of the COVID-19 pandemic.
+The six-week program takes place on the University of Florida campus, where participants are provided on-campus room and board throughout this informative experience for students interested in the health science field.
+However, UF SHPEP 2022 will be entirely online due to the COVID-19 pandemic.
+We are very excited about this opportunity and know that this will be informative to students interested in the health science field.

 What To Expect